 LSU basketball game against Arkansas rescheduled for early tipoff due to winter storm

-Fayetteville, Ark. — LSU's men's basketball game against Arkansas, scheduled for Saturday, has been rescheduled to tip off at 4 p.m., according to a post by the Southeastern Conference.
+FAYETTEVILLE, Ark. — LSU's men's basketball game against Arkansas, initially scheduled for Saturday night, has been rescheduled to tip off at 4 p.m., according to the Southeastern Conference.

-The time was changed due to the incoming winter storm set to affect several Southern States this weekend, including Arkansas.
+The time was changed due to an incoming winter storm expected to affect several southern states, including Arkansas.

-The game, originally scheduled for 7:30 p.m at the Bud Walton Arena, will be televised on the SEC Network at 4 p.m.
+The game, at Bud Walton Arena in Fayetteville, Arkansas, will be televised on the SEC Network at 4 p.m.

+The Tigers lost to Florida 79-61 in its previous game.
+Arkansas beat Vanderbilt 93-68.

 More News